From the monthly archives:

 A Marketing Lesson from 1975

 I was eleven years old in 1975.
-I was also quite conceited, and VERY insecure.
+I was also both conceited and insecure.

 I’d lived a fairly sheltered life in Great Neck, NY (Wall Street’s wealthy backyard – though I had the honor of living in one of the poorest houses in one of the country’s richest communities)